transmute-industries/public-credential-registry-template/README.md

 ### Getting Started

-You will need to set a github secret for your mnemonic:
+You will need to setup a [GitHub Action Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for your `mnemonic`.

+You can use [api.did.actor](https://api.did.actor/) or any [BIP 39 mnemonic](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).

 ```yml
 mnemonic: "${{ secrets.MNEMONIC }}"